CodeBlack32/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Build up of a web page when it is loaded; gives ways to manipulate the website.

 2. What is an event?
+Something a person using the web page does or the application does.

 3. What is an event listener?
+what is done to make the event execute.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? using a Nodelist you have less ways of accessing the data. can grab and manipulate data better through arrays

 5. What is a component?
+They are like function but are used to return data in libraries such as React.

 ### Git Set up